-Architectural, Engineering, and Computer Services: For a period of two years from the date of establishment and operation, U.S.-owned companies may only provide services to enterprises with foreign directly-invested capital in Vietnam.
-U.S. companies have to be legally registered in the U.S. Branching is not permitted.
+Architectural, Engineering, and Computer Services: For a period of two years from the date of establishment and operation, U.S.-owned companies may only provide services with foreign-invested enterprises in Vietnam.
+U.S. companies have to be legally registered in the United States.
+Branching is not permitted.

-U.S. companies and companies with U.S. directly-invested capital are not permitted to carry out topographic, construction geological, metrological, geological, and environmental investigations; or technical investigations for designing rural-urban construction plans, unless otherwise authorized by the Government of Vietnam.
+U.S. companies and companies with U.S. directly-invested capital are not permitted to carry out topographic, construction, geological, meteorological, and environmental investigations; or technical investigations for designing rural-urban construction plans, unless otherwise authorized by the Government of Vietnam.

-Legal Services: Under the terms of the BTA, 100 percent equity ownership in companies, joint ventures, and branches are permitted.
+Legal Services: Under the terms of the BTA, 100 percent equity ownership in companies, joint ventures, and branches is permitted.
 U.S. lawyers may not appear before Vietnamese courts.
 However, U.S. firms may advise on Vietnamese law if they hire persons with Vietnamese law degrees who satisfy the requirements applied to like Vietnamese practitioners.
 Branches of law firms may receive a five-year renewable license.
+In July 2003, the government promulgated Decree 87 significantly reforming the regulatory framework for the operations of foreign law practices and foreign law firms.
+The decree substantially broadened the scope of practice of foreign law firms in Vietnam.
+Foreign law practices are permitted to provide advice on foreign and international law in the areas of business, investment and commerce, which had been prohibited previously.
+By virtue of these reforms, foreign law firms may now offer a full range of legal services and employ Vietnamese lawyers.

 Advertising Services and Market Research: Vietnam has not agreed to provide market access for advertising services for wines and cigarettes or for the cross-border supply of market research services.
-U.S. companies in these sectors may only establish a commercial presence through joint ventures or business cooperation contracts with Vietnamese partners.
+U.S. companies in these sectors may initially only establish a commercial presence through joint ventures or business cooperation contracts with Vietnamese partners.
 U.S. investment is limited to 49 percent of the legal capital for the first five years under the Bilateral Trade Agreement, 51 percent for years six and seven, and is unlimited after that.
 Vietnam has not agreed to ensure national treatment for the cross-border supply of market research services.